Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 This value is *optional.* This value is used to determine the amount of time **in ticks** the bee must spend in the hive before it generates a honeycomb.
 This value is represented as an integer value.
 The minimum value allowed is `600` ticks with no maximum.
 This value defaults to `2400` ticks, like the vanilla bee, if not set.

-`json "maxTimeInHive": 1000` <------ This means the bee will have to stay in the hive for `1000` ticks before generating a honeycomb.
+`#!json "maxTimeInHive": 1000` <------ This means the bee will have to stay in the hive for `1000` ticks before generating a honeycomb.

 <br>
 <br>